 The subject of ATP is very complex.
 The explanation above just touched on the most critical points.

 Still, ATP is worth investigating, since it is so essential to both plant and animal health.
-By understanding ATP, we can begin to understand the importance of a number of other factors, such as the need for water and the various sources of energy in feedstuffs.
+By understanding this topic, we can begin to understand the importance of a number of other factors, such as the need for water and the various sources of energy in feedstuffs.
 ATP is a key part of the field of nutrition.